 - Create and maintain appropriate communication channels with supporters, through the development of a user friendly and functional website, regular news updates, and use of social media to highlight both benefits and threats to Green Belt, both locally and elsewhere, and arrange meetings as appropriate.

 - To raise funds to further our aims through donations, grants, contributions, fund raising activities and any other lawful means.

-- The Action group is made up of residents elected to represent the community opposed to any development on the Green Belt Land on Enfield Road.
+- The Action group is made up of residents who represent the community opposed to any development on Enfield’s Green Belt.
 Ian D’Souza is the Chair, Carol Fisk is the Vice Chair.